augusto-rp/augusto-rp/README.md

 augusto rodriguez paniagua
-estudiante doctorado psicologia PUC
+estudiante doctorado psicologia PUC /psychology phd student

 #intereses
-- humor y --->
+- humor y/and --->
-   -  > dinámicas grupales
+   -  > dinámicas grupales /group dynamics
-   -  > normas
+   -  > normativity /normativity
-   -  > desarrollo de actitudes
+   -  > desarrollo de actitudes /attitude development
-   -  > filosofia
+   -  > filosofia /philosophy
-   -  > politica
+   -  > politica /politics

-...ademas psicólogo
+###...ademas psicólogo /also a therapist

+####god have mercy of me learning how to code

 <!--
 **augusto-rp/augusto-rp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.